 The present situation is indeed in continuation of an ongoing student movement against “freedom fighter quotas” in Bangladeshi government recruitment — however, the eruption this time is unique in terms of how far it has spread and its intensity.

-Razakars is the name for the people who opposed the independence of Bangladesh in 1971, supported and aided the Pakistani army during the liberation war and heavily betrayed the freedom fighters by exposing and killing them, or getting them killed.
+Razakars is the name for the people who opposed the independence of Bangladesh in 1971, supported and aided the Pakistani army during the liberation war, and heavily betrayed the freedom fighters by exposing and killing them, or getting them killed.
 The word, in its simplest interpretation, means a detestable traitor.

 The Prime Minister’s comment fits perfectly with the favorite tactic of political leaders of marking the opposition as some historically blemished “others.”
-Hasina, the all-in-all of the Awami League and the daughter of Sheikh Mujibur Rahaman, and other Awami League leaders have constantly been practicing this tradition of labelling protesting voices as anti-liberation forces.
+Hasina, the all-in-all of the Awami League and the daughter of Sheikh Mujibur Rahaman, and other Awami League leaders have constantly been practicing this tradition of labeling protesting voices as anti-liberation forces.

 Students at Dhaka University immediately burst into protest at this comment by chanting slogans like: “Who are you?
 Who am I?
 Razakar, Razakar.
 Who said so?
 Who said so?
 Fascism, Fascism.”
 The word “fascism” was sometimes politely replaced by “the government.”